-Understanding and Analyzing the External Environment
+Understanding and Analyzing the General Environment and the Health Care Environment

 For Chapters 2 and 3, we usually assign a group project that incorporates the information presented in both chapters.
 We ask students to select a service category and a service area and conduct a complete external environment (Chapter 2) and service area competitor analysis (Chapter 3).
-The service area and competitor analysis portion of the project is discussed in the "Suggestions for Effective teaching" for Chapter 3.
+The service area competitor analysis portion of the project is discussed in the "Suggestions for Effective Teaching" for Chapter 3.

-The project tends to have two phases - one is to identify the macro issues (general/societal and industry) and the second phase deals with service areas and competitor issues.
-Chapter 2, of course, concerns the general/societal and industry issues.
+The project tends to have two phases - one is to identify the general/societal and health care industry issues and the second phase deals with service area competitor issues.
+Chapter 2, of course, concerns the general/societal and health care industry issues.
 For this portion of the project, students should identify the general issues (economic, political/ regulatory, social, technological, and competitive) that affect all industries and organizations.
-This represents the general context for "doing business."
+This environment represents the general context for "doing business."
 As pointed out in the text, these can be very important issues that have long-term impact on the development of industries.
 Industry issues tend to have high, more immediate impact.
 These more specific "rules for doing business" will affect a number of service categories.
-This project helps students recognize that there are "layers" of issues that they should consider in order to be effective strategic thinkers.
+This project helps students recognize that there are "layers" of issues that they should consider to be effective strategic thinkers.
 For the project students should be asked to use one of the organization techniques presented in the text.
-Students typically use Trend/Issue Identification and Evaluation (Exhibit 2-6 and 2-7), however, stakeholder analysis, scenarios, focus groups and so on should be encouraged.
+Students typically use Trend/Issue Identification and Evaluation (Exhibit 2-6 and 2-7), however, stakeholder analysis, scenarios, focus groups, and so on should be encouraged.